Facelift

 How Is a Facelift Performed?

-Facelift surgery is usually performed under general anesthesia or intravenous sedation.
-The procedure typically takes 2 to 4 hours, depending on its complexity and whether other treatments (like a neck lift or eyelid surgery) are being performed at the same time.
+Facelift surgery is usually performed under intravenous sedation (or general anaesthesia if requested), and typically takes 3 to 5 hours depending on the complexity and whether other treatments, like a neck lift or eyelid surgery, are included.

 What to Expect Before, During, and After a Facelift